EmZaid/Python-Project-Setup-Script/README.md

 # Python-Project-Setup-Script (PPSS)
 Project setup script that depends on pyenv.
-It asks you for a project name and then
+It:
-- creates folder with that name
+- creates a new project directory (name specified by you)
 - makes a new pyenv-virtualenv with your project name
 - sets up a .python-version file in project home
 - uses pip to install black and pylint in the virtualenv